The Best Places to Study at USF

 Just when we get our high schoolers into a routine of studying, they now have to learn to adjust their habits to fit college life.
 Finding the best places to study that fit the student is a challenge.
 Strange class times, social activities, and sports are just a few of the things that need to be worked around when finding the time and a place to study.
 An obvious place would be their dorm rooms or bedrooms, but sometimes roommates, TVs, and friends can be distracting.
 Each dorm has a study room.
 But some students need background noise, while others need peace and quiet.
 Depending on the time of day, my daughter used her room mostly.
 But when she needed an alternative place, she usually went somewhere close to her last class of the day.

 There are tons of on-campus spots that are great for studying.
-The most obvious is the main Library (although there are 3 on campus) with its 6 floors and a basement.
+The most obvious is the main Library (although there are 3 on-campus) with its 6 floors and a basement.
 It is a popular choice and can get very crowded.
-The higher the floor, the better chance for a spot, and it is quieter the higher you go.
+The higher the floor, better the chance for a spot, and it is quieter the higher you go.
 You can reserve study rooms here and the first floor is open 24 hours.

 If your daughter is in a sorority, they will probably use their chapter house a lot.
 Many require study hours, and they are monitored there.